marcoromanelli-github/docs/jobs/scheduling-optimization.md

 Technical explanation:

-The fairshare mechanism used to ensure fair usage between accounts does not actually limit the amount of resources that can be requested or consumed.
+The fairshare mechanism used to ensure fair usage between accounts does not actually limit the amount of resources that can be requested or consumed itself.
 It only adjusts each job's scheduling priority based on resource usage history and the account's fair-share entitlement.
-Resource limits may be imposed on an account, user, partition, or job by association or QoS policy though.
+Resource limits may be imposed on an account, user, partition, or job by association or QoS policy.
 These usage limits will be reevaluated periodically and may be adjusted based on legitimate need or usage patterns.

 ## How Can I Make Sure That I Am Using My Resources Optimally?